morningspace/kubemacro-hub/macros/docs/get-pod-restarts.md

 All bash-style numeric comparing operators are supported, e.g. `eq`, `gt`, `ge`, `lt`, `le`.

-When list the pods, you can also specify `-o/--output` and other options supported by `kubectl get` to customize the output format of the returned list since this macro actually calls `kubectl get` to get the pods.
-For example:
+When list the pods, you can also specify `-o/--output` and other options supported by `kubectl get` to customize the returned list since this macro actually calls `kubectl get` to get the pods.
+For
+example:
 ```shell
 kubectl macro get-pod-restarts -ge 1000 -o json
 kubectl macro get-pod-restarts -l 'app=echo' -eq 0